onedata/onedata-documentation/docs/user-guide/rest-api.md

 | Oneprovider panel (admins only) | `https://oneprovider.cyfronet.pl/api/v3/onepanel/{...}` <br /> or <br /> `https://oneprovider.cyfronet.pl:9443/api/v3/onepanel/{...}` |

 ::: tip NOTE
-the Onepanel API endpoints are accessible under Onezone and Oneprovider domains, and internally routed to Onepanel.
+The Onepanel API endpoints are accessible under Onezone and Oneprovider domains, and internally routed to Onepanel.
 Port `9443` can be used to directly access the Onepanel API from within the cluster's local network.
 :::

-Users should be aware of the Onezone domain as it serves as their entry point to the system, providing them with a login page.
-Instructions on how to determine the domain of Oneprovider service can be found [here][oneprovider_domain].
+Users should be aware of the Onezone domain as it serves as their entry point to the system, providing them with a login page — see the [user quickstart guide][].
+Instructions on how to determine the domain of Oneprovider service can be found [here][oneprovider domain].

 ### Access tokens

 Access tokens are universally used to authorize API requests in all services.
-Follow this [quickstart guide][] to acquire an access token.
+Follow this [guide][token quickstart guide] to acquire an access token.

 ### Oneprovider ID